He Panned It, Now He Sucks

 - The Irate Gamer gets this a lot.
 Among these are his Aladdin, Tekken 6, Ghosts N Goblins, and Super Mario Bros.
 2.

-- You thought that's bad?
-He recently re-did his top 10 most overrated games list, and Super Mario Galaxy 2 changed spot from the middle range to number 2!
+- He recently re-did his top 10 most overrated games list, and Super Mario Galaxy 2 changed spot from the middle range to number 2!
 I repeat, a game he said that was fun with very few flaws yet overrated 1 video at numbers 8, 7, and 6 is now number two!

 - Hell, Josh got hate for pretty much everything in his top 10 overrated games list, to the point where people even said they wanted to kill him.
 Halo 2 and Call of Duty: Black Ops are some of the most infamous examples.

-- As did YouTube "Top Ten" writer superflipper76 (a.k.a.
-"The Phoenix King") for saying in multiple videos that he hated Conkers Bad Fur Day.
+- YouTube "Top Ten" writer superflipper76 (a.k.a.
+"The Phoenix King") got hate for saying in multiple videos that he hated Conkers Bad Fur Day.
 It got even worse when he made a whole video about it where he claimed that it killed Rare.

 - While less noticeable, as so far he only said this in comments and his Q and A site, he also got some for stating his dislike for Final Fantasy series, especially Final Fantasy VII.